Integrating Technology in the Foreign Language Classroom

 Be sure to label all these things (on your page and on your flowchart).

 - Turn in, on paper, a flowchart or storyboard representing your site and including locations of all required items and link information.

 This is just an informal outline so don't imagine it has to be

 presented to the school board; this can be hand drawn on a piece of

-- Link to your mini-project from your main table of contents page.
+- Link to your Project 1 from your main Table of Contents page.